mendomania/adult-ed-platform/README.md

 In order to run the project you will need to download and/or install the software and packages specified above.
 Follow this guide to get you started.

 #### Python ####
 Python 3 is the most recent version of the programming language but Python 2 comes preinstalled in most Linux distributions and is available as a package in all others.
 Furthermore, there are third-party libraries and packages that are still not compatible with Python 3 as of today.
 We will be using Python 2.7 in particular because most recent versions of Macs come with it preinstalled.
-If Python is not preinstalled in your computer, get Python 2.7 [here](https://www.python.org/downloads/) or with your operating system's package manager. <br />
+If Python is not preinstalled in your computer, get Python 2.7.14 (released in September 2017) [here](https://www.python.org/downloads/) or with your operating system's package manager. <br />

 #### PostgreSQL ####